discoduckling/blog/blog/initial-commit.md

 steps for scaffolding and initializing projects, and I've often been asked about some of these workflows at work.
-Perhaps someone else would benefit from some of these workflows rather than having to reinvent a wheel that's alraedy been...reinvented hudnreds of times already.
+Perhaps someone else would benefit from some of these workflows rather than having to reinvent a wheel that's been "reinvented" hundreds of times already.
+By integrating workflows into a discussion on tools or patterns, I think it makes it easier to understand what a new concept can add to a project.
+The workflow serves as context for this new, weird thing, and context makes it easier to understand why something works the way it does.